SnekhaPalanisamy/fileuploaderportal/README.md

 ## Deployment
 The portal is deployed using **Azure Static Web Apps** and **Azure DevOps** for automated CI/CD.
 Backend logic is hosted in **Azure Functions**, and all files are securely stored in **Azure Blob Storage** with restricted access via Azure AD login.

-## Contributing
-This project is intended for demonstration and upskilling purposes.
-Contributions or suggestions are welcome through pull requests or issues.

-## ⚠️ Usage Notice
-This code is provided for educational and demo purposes only.
-Do not reuse or redistribute without permission.